 Contact Nikki: director@hunthill.org

-Sage Dunham, Group Coordinator, has been working full-time at Hunt Hill since 2019 and has been part of the Hunt Hill community since childhood.
+Sage Dunham, Group Coordinator since 2019.
+Sage has been part of the Hunt Hill community since childhood.
 She was the Day Camp Director for two summers, an Environmental Educator for three summers, and a Junior Counselor for one summer.
 Sage graduated from St. Catherine University with a Masters in Elementary Education.
 On her days off, you may spot her playing guitar, needle felting, hiking the trails, or canoeing.

 What does it mean to be the Group Coordinator of a nature center and sanctuary?
 As the Group Coordinator, my primary responsibilities are to schedule and coordinate with external groups that would like to come to Hunt Hill.
 I lead school field trips and coordinate the environmental educators at the field trips.
 I also manage facility rentals of the camp for a variety of different groups including Upward Bound camps, 4-H group outings, youth group retreats, college field experiences, wedding receptions, and family reunions.